Insurance & Billing

 Your Emergency Care Bill

-A bill from the Ronald O. Perelman Center for Emergency Services, Samuels Orthopaedic Immediate Care Center, NYU Langone Cobble Hill, or the Emergency Department at NYU Lutheran Medical Center includes charges for the nursing services and supplies provided during your emergency care.
+A bill from the Ronald O. Perelman Center for Emergency Services, Samuels Orthopedic Immediate Care Center, NYU Langone Health—Cobble Hill, or the Emergency Department at NYU Langone Hospital—Brooklyn includes charges for the nursing services and supplies provided during your emergency care.
 Imaging tests, laboratory tests, and pharmacy services are individually listed on this bill.
 Some portion of these charges may be covered by your insurance company.

 The bill for the doctors who participated in your care will be sent separately.
 These services may or may not be covered by your insurance company.
 Please see below for more information on physician billing.